DAMcraft/MeteorServerSeeker/README.md

 # Meteor Addon Template

-A template to allow easy usage of the Meteor Client API.
+A template to allow easy usage of the Meteor Addon API.

 ### How to use:
 - Clone this project